arodos-tech/alp-harvest/README.md

-This project uses NextJS - Typescript, Tailwind CSS and Zustand.
+This project uses Netlify CMS - Typescript, Tailwind CSS and Zustand.
 Also pnpm is used instead of npm.

 To run the development server use: